If you had to dream up a brain superfood, you might imagine something with magical powers, perhaps from a faraway land.

-No single food is a magic nutritional bullet, but by incorporating all of these choices into your healthy eating plan, and by making smart lifestyle choices, you’ll be on the right path toward brain health.
+No single food is a magic nutritional bullet.
+By incorporating all these choices into your healthy eating plan, though, and making smart lifestyle choices, you’ll be on the right path toward brain health.

 Brain Superfood: Berries

-Berries—blueberries, strawberries, raspberries and others—pack a brain-benefiting punch that far exceeds their diminutive size.
+Berries – blueberries, strawberries, raspberries and others – pack a brain-benefiting punch that far exceeds their diminutive size.
 Experts believe that stress and inflammation contribute to brain impairment.
-These super fruits fight back with strong antioxidants and flavonoids, plant compounds that scavenge and help destroy the free radicals that contribute to the inflammation process.
+These super fruits fight back with strong antioxidants and flavonoids, which are plant compounds that scavenge and help destroy the free radicals that contribute to the inflammation process.

-A study in the Annals of Neurology of more than 121,000 people found that flavonoid-rich foods, like berries, may help delay cognitive decline in older adults by as much as two and a half years if they consume at least two servings a week (one serving is about a cup).
-Frozen berries deliver similar nutritional benefits as fresh ones, but are cheaper, although nothing beats the taste of a sun-ripened pick.
+A study in the Annals of Neurology of more than 121,000 people found that flavonoid-rich foods like berries may help delay cognitive decline in older adults by as much as two and a half years if they consume at least two servings a week (one serving is about a cup).
+Frozen berries deliver similar nutritional benefits to fresh ones and are cheaper, although nothing beats the taste of a fresh, sun-ripened pick.
 Toss them in smoothies, fold them into pancake batter or add them to your salad.